Fire and rescue services

 Only use registered taxis and limousines.
 If you can, arrange these through your hotel.

-There are security risks with using unregistered taxis and rideshare services.
+There are security risks with using unregistered taxis and rideshare services, especially at night.
+Consider sitting in the back seat rather than the front.

 Ferry travel is risky due to generally low safety standards and adverse weather.